hanjinliu/elegant-json/README.md

 ##### In this module

-Copy json and substitute values you want with `Attr` object.
+Copy and paste the json text and substitute values you want with `Attr` objects.

 ```python
 from elegant_json import JsonClass, Attr